 Single-photon atom gradiometry is a powerful experimental technique that can be used to search for oscillations of fundamental constants caused by ultra-light dark matter (ULDM).
 While the existing formalism for calculating the gradiometer sensitivity to ULDM is applicable to $\mathcal{O}(\mathrm{km})$-baseline atom gradiometers in which two interferometers are separated by a distance that is comparable to the length of the baseline, the calculations presented in this work provide a careful treatment that is also applicable to gradiometers that have a more compact design.
 In particular, we have been careful to include the contribution to the ULDM-induced phase from all segments where the atom is in the excited state, thus finding an additional $\Delta r/L$ correction-term in Eq.~\eqref{signal amplitude}.
 In addition, we have chosen physically realistic experimental parameters that ensure the atoms remain confined with the compact baseline at all times.

 Using these results, we have refined the sensitivity estimates for AION-10, a compact \SI{10}{m} gradiometer that will be operated in Oxford.
-Using the ambitious experimental parameters envisaged for the final phase of AION-10, we find that AION-10 has the potential to probe currently unconstrained values of the electron-ULDM coupling for ULDM masses around $10^{-15}~\!\mathrm{eV}$ (cf.\ Figs.~\ref{fig:sensitivity max minimum} and~\ref{fig:sensitivity}).
+Using the ambitious experimental parameters envisaged for the final phase of AION-10, and assuming that the dominant phase noise is from atom shot noise, we find that AION-10 has the potential to probe currently unconstrained values of the electron-ULDM coupling for ULDM masses around $10^{-15}~\!\mathrm{eV}$ (cf.\ Figs.~\ref{fig:sensitivity max minimum} and~\ref{fig:sensitivity}).
 We have also provided a discussion of the how the sensitivity scales with tuneable experimental parameters.
-This allows for a relatively straightforward remapping of our projected sensitivities to other parameter choices so that if, for instance, AION-10 ultimately achieves $n=100$ LMT kicks instead of $n=1000$, or if the number of strontium atoms per cloud is $N_a=10^6$ instead of $N_a=10^8$, Eq.~\eqref{scaling2} implies that the projections to the electron coupling will be weaker by a factor of 10 relative to the projections shown in Figs.~\ref{fig:sensitivity max minimum} or~\ref{fig:sensitivity}.
+This allows for a relatively straightforward remapping of our projected sensitivities to other parameter choices so that if, for instance, AION-10 ultimately achieves $n=100$ LMT kicks instead of $n=1000$, or if the number of strontium atoms per cloud is $N_a=10^6$ instead of $N_a=10^8$, Eq.~\eqref{scaling2} implies that the estimated reach of searches for scalar DM coupled to electrons will be weaker by a factor of 10 relative to the projections shown in Figs.~\ref{fig:sensitivity max minimum} or~\ref{fig:sensitivity}.